-Flatness has also been associated with benefits such as improved representation transfer~\citep{pmlr-v202-liu23ao} and the effects of architectural choices such as residual connections~\citep{li2018visualizing}.
-Notably, optimisation methods such as Sharpness Aware Minimization (SAM)~\citep{foret2021sharpnessaware}, which improve generalisation in the vision domain, explicitly aim to bias training toward flatter minima.
-Yet generalisation is only one dimension of model quality.
-Safety-critical properties, such as robustness to adversarial perturbations~\citep{hendrycks2019benchmarking}, calibration~\citep{guo2017calibration} and functional diversity~\citep{wang2024great}, are essential for reliable deployment.
-However, their relationship to flatness remains underexplored.
-In particular, it is unclear whether flatter solutions consistently support better safety, or whether high-performing models on these dimensions may instead occupy sharper regions of the loss landscape.
+This question becomes especially important once model quality is assessed beyond test accuracy alone.
+In practical settings, reliability-related properties such as calibration \citep{guo2017calibration}, robustness to common corruptions \citep{hendrycks2019benchmarking}, and functional consistency across runs \citep{wang2024great} are also important for reliable deployment.
+However, their relationship to minima geometry remains underexplored.
+In particular, it is unclear whether flatter solutions consistently support better reliability, or whether higher-performing models on these dimensions may occupy sharper regions of the loss landscape.

-In this paper, we investigate this question through a function-centric lens.
+In this paper, we revisit minima geometry through a function-centric lens.
 Specifically, we use the term \textit{function complexity} to refer to properties of the learned function such as representation constraints, decision-boundary structure, or degree of representational precision, that may be reflected in minima geometry.
 Our hypothesis is that the geometry of a solution reflects the complexity of the learned function, rather than directly determining performance.
 Our central claim is not that sharpness is universally beneficial, nor that flatness is irrelevant.
 Rather, we argue that sharpness should be interpreted relative to the learned function and the model's inductive biases.
-From this perspective, sharper minima may not indicate overfitting, but instead reflect more expressive or better-regularised solutions, particularly in high-dimensional learning tasks.
+From this perspective, sharper minima need not indicate overfitting or memorisation, but instead may reflect more structured or better-regularised solutions, particularly in high-dimensional learning tasks.

 Our function-centric framing is motivated by Occam's Razor and the MDL perspective commonly used in the flatness literature, where flatter minima are often interpreted as simpler, lower-complexity solutions that require less precision to represent \citep{hochreiter1994simplifying}.
 From this perspective, sharper minima can be viewed as corresponding to learned solutions that are more tightly constrained or that require more precise representation, and are therefore related to more complex decision-boundary structure in an Occam/MDL sense.
 We use function complexity as an interpretive lens for understanding how minima geometry relates to the learned function, inductive bias, and training regularisation.